alejandro-isglobal/Biomarkers/Biomarkers.md

 <img src="./Biomarkers-figure/tab2.JPG" style="width:75%"  align="center">

-- TNF-Î±, IL-6, IL-10 and CRP significanlty reduced with $\Delta D$ in the paroxetine  study, none in the venlafaxine.
+- TNF-a, IL-6, IL-10 and CRP significanlty reduced with $\Delta D$ in the paroxetine  study, none in the venlafaxine.

 - IL-10 reduced with $\Delta D$ in males in both **studies**